opf/openproject/docs/user-guide/work-packages/faq/README.md

 As an inherited change is always commented ("Updated automatically by...") they can basically never be aggregated.

+### How can I fill/populate the position field/column for work packages?

+The "Position" attribute is provided by the Backlogs plugin and shows the position of a work package in the backlog.
+If you create e.g. a Feature and assign it to a sprint, the position of the feature in the sprint is shown in the "Position" attribute on the work package list.

 ## Filters and queries